FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/agent-communication.rst

 .. note::
   When spatial messages will be accessed via the wrapped iterator, all messages locations must be within the environment bounds defined for the message list.
 Accessing out of bounds messages with the wrapped iterator is undefined behaviour.
-  If using ``SEATBELTS`` error checking an error may be raised whilst using the wrapped iterator if an out of bounds message is read.
+  If using ``FLAMEGPU_SEATBELTS`` error checking an error may be raised whilst using the wrapped iterator if an out of bounds message is read.

 .. tabs::